pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```

-Declaring the options of symbolic regression
+We Declare the options of symbolic regression:

 ```julia